openenergymonitor/EmonTxV3CM/readme.md

     $ pio run -t upload

-If the emonTX is connected to the Rpi via the serial interface, The firmware should be complied with
+If the emonTX is connected to the RPi via the serial interface, The firmware should be complied with

     $ pio run -v -e emontx_pi

-If the emonTX is connected via the serial link, the firmware can then be uploaded (ensure emonhub has been stopped - `sudo systemctl stop emonhub.service`) with
+If the emonTX is connected to the RPi via the serial interface, the firmware can then be uploaded (ensure emonhub has been stopped - `sudo systemctl stop emonhub.service`) with

     $ avrdude -v -c arduino -p ATMEGA328P -P /dev/ttyAMA0 -b 115200 -U flash:w:output.hex